Tony Hawk's Pro Skater 5: Development

 In 2008, Robomodo was tasked with producing new Tony Hawk's games after original developer Neversoft went to work on the Guitar Hero series.
 The company produced two peripheral-supported spin-off games, which were commercial and critical failures, Ride (2009) and Shred (2010), and a remake of the first three games in the series, Pro Skater HD (2012).
 In November 2014, Hawk confirmed that a Pro Skater console sequel was in the works, the first traditional entry since 2007's Proving Ground.
 Updated news came from Hawk's appearance at Sony's CES conference in January 2015, where he said that the new game was "much further along than he anticipated" and would be coming to the PlayStation 4 console at some point during that year.
 To point out its return to the series' roots and heyday, it was named Tony Hawk's Pro Skater 5, the first title to bear that moniker since 2002's Pro Skater 4.
-In an interview with GameSpot at E3 2015, Hawk stated that Robomodo had consulted with some former Neversoft employees to ensure that the gameplay felt like the original Pro Skater titles.
+According to Hawk, Robomodo consulted with some former Neversoft employees to ensure that the gameplay felt like the original Pro Skater titles.

 Because the licensing deal between Activision and Tony Hawk was set to expire by the end of 2015, the game was hastily developed within a few months and released unfinished with little promotion.
-The game was so rushed to release that it was unplayable without an 8GB day one patch, with only the tutorial and park creator being accessible; essentially, the patch was what contained the full game.
+Contrary to popular belief, the entire game is on the disc and to access any levels beyond the tutorial level the player must press Y/triangle instead of X/A; pressing X/A attempts to connect online to play the level, which fails.
 After initial footage received negative feedback by fans and commentators alike for its outdated graphics, Robomodo made a departure from the attempted realistic look to a cel-shaded style two months prior to the game's release.
 Activision marketed this as a conscious stylistic decision unrelated to the feedback and solely owing to allow a consistent frame rate.
-Additional development was done by Disruptive Games, who assisted in developing the multiplayer mode, while Romanian studio Fun Labs co-developed the ports for PlayStation 3 and Xbox 360.
+Additional development was done by Disruptive Games, who assisted in developing the multiplayer mode, while Romanian studio Fun Labs co-developed the ports for PlayStation 3 and Xbox 360, which lacks the Multiplayer features from the current gen ports of the game, only keeping Create-A-Park.